neuvector/docs/user/pages/02.deploying/01.production/01.configmap/docs.md

 ```
 ***Important!*** Remove the the pipe '|' character in each section, as shown below.

-Note that the secret is referred to in the standard Kubernetes and OpenShift Controller [deployment yaml files](/deploying/kubernetes#kubernetes-deployment-examples-for-neuvector) under Volumes.

-Note the removal of the pipe character below if using configmap sections in a secret.
+Note the removal of the pipe character below if using configmap sections in a secret, enabled set to true, and uncomment out the section to be included in the secret.
 ```
-  configmap:
-    enabled: false
-    data:
-      # eulainitcfg.yaml: |
-      #  ...
-      # ldapinitcfg.yaml: |
-      #  ...
-      # oidcinitcfg.yaml: |
-      # ...
-      # samlinitcfg.yaml: |
-      # ...
-      # sysinitcfg.yaml: |
-      # ...
-      # userinitcfg.yaml: |
-      # ...
 secret:
     # NOTE: files defined here have preferrence over the ones defined in the configmap section
-    enabled: false
+    enabled: true
-    data: {}
+    data:
-      # eulainitcfg.yaml:
+      eulainitcfg.yaml:
-      #   license_key: 0Bca63Iy2FiXGqjk...
+        license_key: 0Bca63Iy2FiXGqjk...
       #   ...
       # ldapinitcfg.yaml:
       #   directory: OpenLDAP